marixel/jina-vault/!! chapter 4 disorganized stuff.md

 - When oxygen finally entered the atmosphere, organisms suffered in a harsh environment (because they were so used to [[anaerobic]] [[respiration]]) until they became capable of [[aerobic]] [[respiration]] with evolution.

 ### flashcards:
+TARGET DECK: Biology
-- Q: What is anaerobic respiration?
+Q: What is anaerobic respiration?
-	- A: Anaerobic respiration is fermentation occurring when glycolysis lacks oxygen, allowing the process to continue in organisms without mitochondria.
+	A: Anaerobic respiration is fermentation occurring when glycolysis lacks oxygen, allowing the process to continue in organisms without mitochondria.

 Q: How is NAD+ involved in glycolysis and anaerobic respiration?
 	A: NAD+ is reduced to NADH + H+ in glycolysis, and in anaerobic respiration, fermentation converts NADH back to NAD+.